stuntrally/stuntrally3/docs/BuildingVS.md

 **Bullet** is different, it has a file [`build_visual_studio_vr_pybullet_double_dynamic.bat`](https://github.com/bulletphysics/bullet3/blob/master/build_visual_studio_vr_pybullet_double_dynamic.bat).
 Important line in this `.bat` is starting with: `premake4  --dynamic-runtime --double  `
-Meaning bullet will use double types and dynamic DLL for runtime.
+Meaning bullet will use _double_ types and dynamic DLL for runtime.
+I recommend removing `--double` from it, it's not needed and works slower on old PCs.

 Start this `.bat` file, it that will generate a folder bullet3\vs2010\ with `0_Bullet3Solution.sln` file,
 open it and build with your VS (first convert dialog will show).
 You can build whole solution, there is more stuff.